neurodata/ProgLearn/docs/install.rst

 Install from Github
 -------------------
-You can manually download ``hyppo`` by cloning the git repo master version and running the ``setup.py`` file.
+You can manually download ``ProgLearn`` by cloning the git repo master version and running the ``setup.py`` file.
 That is, unzip the compressed package folder and run the following from the top-level source directory using the Terminal::